W.B. Yeats #

 When Yeats died in 1939, Auden wrote this poem in his honour.
-In many ways Auden was the antithesis to William Butler Yeats yet he demonstrates a great admiration of his technical skill.
+In many ways Auden was the antithesis to William Butler Yeats yet while he demonstrates a great admiration of his technical skill, he has serious reservations on his philosophies.
 There is little personal emotion evident, but a great deal of professional respect.
 Auden addresses Yeats directly, yet in a detached objective manner.

 W.B.
 Yeats followers/ other artists, aesthetes